All-women shortlist: 1997 general election

 The 34 candidates who had already been selected by all-women shortlists were not required to seek re-selection, but all 14 unfinished all-women shortlist selections were suspended.
 Jepson and Dyas-Elliott did not seek compensation for their loss.

 At the 1997 general election, 35 out of 38 Labour AWS candidates were elected.

-The Conservative Party also opposed gender quotas, preferring to persuade constituencies to select female candidates in winnable seats.
+The Conservative Party also opposed gender quotas, preferring to persuade constituencies to select female candidates in winnable seats whilst placing no obligation upon them to do so.

 Prior to the 1999 European parliament elections, the Liberal Democrats used a system called "zipping" in which equal numbers of men and women were elected as MEPs.

 2005 general election

 Following the reduction in female MPs after the 2001 general election and increased lobbying by gender equality advocates, Labour introduced the Sex Discrimination (Election Candidates) Act 2002, which allows parties to use positive discrimination in the selection of candidates.
 They were to remain legalised until the end of 2015, due to a "sunset clause" in the Act, but that deadline was extended to 2030 as part of the Equality Act 2010.

 In contrast, the Liberal Democrats rejected a proposal to use AWS in 2001; suggesting such shortlists were illiberal and unnecessary.
 Prominent women MPs of the party opposed the use of all-women shortlists.
 Party members argued that the main problem was not discrimination, but a lack of female candidates.
 Instead the party set a target of having 40% female candidates in winnable seats.

 At the 2005 general election, the shortlists helped to increase the number of female MPs in Parliament to 128, with the Labour Party's 98 women constituting 77% of the total.
 However, a Labour-controlled "safe seat" was lost when explicitly anti-AWS independent candidate Peter Law won the Blaenau Gwent constituency in Wales beating Maggie Jones who had been selected using Labour's All-women shortlist policy.
-The loss was widely blamed on controversy over AWS.
+The loss was widely blamed on controversy over AWS, with some opponents suspecting that AWS were being used as a device to keep out men who might have made trouble for the Prime Minister.